jabl/vaspview/README.rst

 - Use CMAKE for building.

-- Enable support for compressed 3D textures.
-Tried to do this, but image quality was bad so it had to be removed.
+- Enabled support for compressed 3D textures, but image quality was bad so it had to be removed.

 - Removed old EXT_paletted_textures code path, as no current hardware supports paletted textures: